V-Rajasekar/README/Maven.md

      application.properties
 ```

-Building the project with the profile > `mvn install -Pprod` //-P profile followed by profile name.
+- Building the project with the profile > `mvn install -Pprod` //-P profile followed by profile name.
+- `mvn install` installs the package into the local repository, for use as a dependency in other projects locally.

 ## Create Maven Quick start project